fischeversenker/nestjs-test/blog-post.md

 }
 ```

-Nest.js probably wouldn't strive like it does if it wasn't so intuitive to use.
+Nest.js probably wouldn't strive like it does if it wasn't so beautifully intuitive to use.
 Using the decorator `@Controller('students')` we tell Nest.js to serve this controller at path `/students`.
 The controller exposes two functions:

-- `findAll()` is decorated with `@Get()` (notice the empty parantheses).
-This tells Nest.js to respond to any GET request to `/students` with the result of `findAll()`.
+**`async findAll()`** is decorated with `@Get()` (notice the empty parantheses).
+This tells Nest.js to respond to any GET request to `/students` (the controller's base path) with the result of `findAll()`.

-- `find(...)` on the other hand is decorated with `@Get(':matriculationNumber')`, so Nest.js calls this function if it receives a GET request like `/students/0`.
-Due to the colon notation `:matriculationNumber` Nest.js will know that this part of the resource path can change from request to request and will forward it to the respective function.
-To get a hold of the parameter(s) inside the function we can add the `@Param()` decorator to the desired argument.
+**`async find(...)`** on the other hand is decorated with `@Get(':matriculationNumber')`, so Nest.js calls this function if it receives GET requests to paths like `/students/0`.
+Using the colon notation (`:matriculationNumber`) Nest.js will know that this part of the path is variable and generally interesting.
+To get a hold of the actual values of these placeholders we can add the `@Param()` decorator to the desired argument of our respective handler function.
 Inside the `@Param()` decorator we can specify which parameter we want to grab and can also add a pipe to automagically coerce the parameter.
 The `ParseIntPipe` in this case turns the received `string` (which all params are initially) into a `number` (Int).

+**Note:**\
-**Note that the name of the function does not in any way dictate the URL of the resource.
-That's all handled by the `@Get('path/to/your/resource')` decorator.**
+The name of the decorated function does not dictate the path to this controller.
+The path is defined by the argument given to the `@Get()` decorator function.
+In this case

 You might as well rename `findAll()` to something like `foobar()` and the app would work the same as it did before (all else unchanged).
 Meaningful function names are nontheless very valuable when it comes to debugging and generally reading the code.